atsheehan/zero-to-gamedev/block_peers/README.md

 * [x] After a piece is attached to the grid, any full lines are cleared out and bricks above the line are dropped down.
 * [x] Add a 'center' functionality to a piece so it can be moved to correct starting point
 * [x] If a new piece is generated on top of an occupied cell, the game is over.
-* [ ] As time goes on the game speeds up and gets more challenging

 ## Iteration 2 - Networked Client